 null

-Concrete – one of the most beautiful, contemporary and hard wearing design trends of today.
+Stone – one of the most beautiful, contemporary and hard wearing design trends of today.

 • Regular wiping should be done with a clean cloth and clean water.
 Microfiber cloths are good for this.